-Resilience is the ability of a material to spring back into shape after being stretched or compressed – and this definition should not be limited to rubber bands and flubber.
+Resilience is defined as the ability of a material to spring back into shape after being stretched or compressed – and this definition should not be limited to rubber bands and flubber.
 The ability to bounce back when encountering adversity, failure, or opposing views will enrich your time and better prepare you to thrive in the external world.

 Having these feelings is appropriate, allowed, and encouraged.
 The next step is ensuring that we use them productively.
 The world can be an anxiety-inducing place at times.
 These conversations are perfect for building resilience and practicing communication skills to handle life’s curve balls.

 This doesn’t mean simply accepting ideas you disagree with, especially if they involve prejudice or oppression of a particular social group.
 Instead, here are some best practices to help you wrestle with challenging situations and cultivate your community’s resilience:

 - Talk about it.
 Stay involved in conversations about challenging topics by being honest and open with yourself while being respectful of different points of view.
 Talk to other people, and learn more about their opinions, without judgment.

 - Think about it.
 Critical thinking is essential to understand why you are affected by something and overcoming fallacies and biases.
 Ask yourself what you’re struggling with, its source, and why you disagree.
 Each person has inherent biases, so it’s your responsibility to investigate them.
 If you feel offended or empowered, ask why.

 - Cultivate Empathy: Put yourself in others’ shoes.
 Engaging in exercises like perspective-taking can help in understanding and feeling the emotions of others, thereby reducing prejudiced attitudes.

 - Challenge Stereotypes: Actively challenge and question stereotypes when you encounter them, whether they arise in conversation, media, or in your own thoughts.
 Correcting generalizations with facts and personal stories can combat unfounded biases.